 The Range of Your Credit Score

-Another way that a lender can determine the risk you would pose is by looking at your credit score, which they would generally do at the same time as your credit report.
+Another way that a lender in Victoria can determine the risk you would pose is by looking at your credit score, which they would generally do at the same time as your credit report.

 Your score is three-digits, ranging from 300 to 900.
 It changes according to your credit habits.
 A good credit score (700 or more) shows you’ve been responsible with the credit you’ve had thus far and should result in better approval odds and a lower rate.

 Unfortunately, a bad credit score (under 600) will again have the opposite effect.
 Many lenders in Victoria will not trust you, as a low score is typically a sign of financial irresponsibility.
 If it looks like you’ll have trouble making payments, the risk for your potential lender might be too great.
 If anything, bad credit would come with a very strict payment regime and much higher interest rates.